jenniferholcomb/ParksApi/README.md

 * Clone this repo to your workspace.
 * Navigate to project directory  (ParksApi)
   * add .gitignore file to this directory
-    * add bin, obj, appsettings.json to file
+    * in .gitignore, add the following to file,
+    ```
+    obj
+    bin
+    appsettings.json
+    ```
     * push this file to GitHub first
-* Navigate to production directory (Factory)
-  * Create a file appsettings.json
+* Create file appsettings.json in project directory
   * Add the following to appsettings.json,
     ```
     {
       "Logging": {